-Use this response poster as a guide for responding to a biological, chemical or radiological exposure: https://www.ehs.washington.edu/system/files/resources/exposure-response-poster.pdf.
+Use this Exposure response poster as a guide for responding to a biological, chemical or radiological exposure.

 B. PERSONAL PROTECTIVE EQUIPMENT (PPE)

 The purpose of PPE is to reduce student, employee, and visitor exposure to laboratory hazards.
 Examples of PPE include gloves, eye and foot protection, respirators, and protective clothing such as aprons and lab coats.
 (Refer to Table 5-3 for example PPE by hazard type).
 EH&S recommends that lab coats and eye protection always be worn when working in the laboratory as best practice.